Wifi & Harvard Key:

 5. Sort options include: — Author(D)/Year — Author(A)/Year — Title(D)/Year — Title(A)/Year — Year(D)/Author — Year(A)/Author — Author/Title.
 Alternatively, click on the arrows next to Author, Title, Year to sort by these headings.

-Harvard resources include Copyright Basics, by Betsy Rosenblatt, Harvard Law School, and Copyright and Fair Use: a Guide for the Harvard Community from Harvard University's General Counsel.
+Additional Harvard resources include: the Copyright First responders; Copyright Basics, by Betsy Rosenblatt; Copyright and Fair Use: a Guide for the Harvard Community from Harvard University's General Counsel.

 I'm a new CfA Predoc/Postdoc Fellow.
 What do I need to know?